Transport in / to Asmara

 Long distance buses are operating between Asmara and various other cities in the country.

-buses to Keren and Agordat, near the the Kidane Meheret Church.
+buses to Keren and Agordat, near the the Kidane Mehret Church.

 Bus station of the Gemal Public Transport (mini buses) run by ex soldiers.